 Got the need for caffeine?
 Me too!

-When I spent 3 days in Nashville, I drank as much as coffee as possible.
+When I spent 3 days in Nashville, I visited as many Nashville coffee shops as I could.
 As Nashville has quite a flourishing coffee scene, there are way more coffee houses in the city than I could try in three days.
-I’ll provide a list of several other cafes at the end, which are other spots I’d like to visit the next time I’m in town.
+I’ll provide a list of several other cafes at the end of this article, which are other spots I’d like to visit the next time I’m in town.
 You’ll have to let me know your favorite coffee places in Nashville after you visit, too.
 Here’s my extensive list of where to find the best coffee in Nashville.

 The Frothy Monkey has three locations in Nashville (as well as one in Chattanooga and one in Franklin), and I visited the one in the 12 South neighborhood.
 Clearly, it’s one of the top coffee shops in Tennessee that spans multiple cities.
 This coffee place was super packed on a Saturday and there was quite the line-up for drinks.
 It’s popular and for good reason: the coffee is delicious.
 The Frothy Monkey is one of the best coffee shops in Nashville and it’s a favorite among locals and visitors alike.
 I ordered a soy latte and it was the perfect afternoon pick me up.

 It was an unseasonably chilly day in Nashville, so it was wonderful to stay warm with a hot drink in my hand.
 From my table at an additional side room of the cafe, I was able to look outside and people watch.
 It even started to snow at one point, which was pretty rare for a December day in Nashville!

-The Well is a nonprofit coffee shop that help people around the world gain access to clean drinking water.
+The Well Coffeehouse is a nonprofit coffee shop that help people around the world gain access to clean drinking water.
 They provide clean drinking water through their establishment of over 19 wells in several African communities, including villages in Togo, Malawi, Kenya, Congo, Chad, Senegal, and Central African Republic.

 When you purchase a large mug of coffee at the cafe, you get unlimited refills.
 So, you get to drink fabulous coffee and give back to communities in Africa.
 It’s among the best coffee in Nashville, and you are helping others by drinking it.
 The Well is among the downtown Nashville coffee shops that you need to visit.

-I was lucky because CREMA was right near my accommodation.
+I was lucky because Crema was right near my accommodation.
 I walked over on my last evening in Nashville, and I’m so glad that I did.
 It’s possible that Crema has the best coffee in Nashville, and I think that this was my very favorite cup.
 Although the coffee was a little pricey, it was well worth the extra cost.
 It was rich, aromatic, and smooth.
 I savored every sip.

 Their coffee was the perfect way to start my day.
 When I return to Nashville, I’d love to drop by their actual location for a drink, too.
 Alternatively, if your accommodation doesn’t have its own supplies for brewing fresh coffee, check out these ways to brew coffee on the road.

 8th & Roast

 Dose Coffee & Tea features Counter Culture coffee, single origin chocolate bars, and light fare.
 It’s a laid back coffee shop and I’d love to meet over coffee with friends here.
 They’ve got two locations: one in the west end, and one in Riverside Village.
 Dose is one of the best cafes in Nashville and it’s also a bonus that it combines delicious coffee with tea and chocolate.

 Ugly Mugs Coffee & Tea